mrismanaziz/Reforestation/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.